mambose/omnipay-fatzebra/README.md

 * Recurring Payments
 * Hosted Payments

+## Unit Testing

+Travis-CI runs the phpcs and phpunit test jobs.
+The current status [can be seen here](https://travis-ci.org/delatbabel/omnipay-fatzebra).

 ## API Documentation

 You can build the API documentation after running composer update, by using this command